WarmUpTill/SceneSwitcher/CI/release/README.txt

 /var/lib/flatpak/app/com.obsproject.Studio/x86_64/stable/active/files/lib/obs-plugins/

 Unfortunately the expected location of the locale, which can be found in the data folder, can vary also.
-The data folder usually should be copied to:
+The data folder, usually should be copied to:
 ~/.config/obs-studio/plugins/advanced-scene-switcher/

 If this does not work you can try to copy the "locale" folder found inside the data folder to: